 (c) Certain information is questionable.

-The county agency shall prescreen all applications received from the SSA for entitlement to expedited service on the day the application is received.
+(2) Prescreen all applications received from the social security administration for entitlement to expedited service on the day the application is received.
 All SSI assistance groups entitled to expedited service shall be certified in accordance with applicable regulations except that the expedited processing time standard shall begin on the date the application is received at the correct county agency office.
 Expedited processing time standards for an applicant who has applied for food assistance and SSI prior to release shall begin on the date of the applicant's release from the institution.

-The county agency shall restore to the assistance group, benefits which were lost whenever the loss was caused by an error by the county agency or by the SSA through joint processing.
-Such an error shall include, but not be limited to, the loss of an applicant's application after it has been filed with SSA.
+(3) Restore benefits to an assistance group which were lost because of an error by the county agency or by the social security administration through joint processing.
+Such an error shall include, but not be limited to, the loss of an applicant's application after it has been filed with social security administration.
 In addition, if, for any reason, the county agency is not notified on a timely basis of an applicant's release date from a public institution, the county agency shall restore benefits.

 R.C.
-119.032 review dates: 01/01/2014
+119.032 review dates: 06/01/2018